-- 77. Typicality: Plaintiffs' claims are typical of the Class.
+- 77. Numerosity: The Class is so numerous that joinder of all Class members is impracticable.
+On information and belief thousands of individuals satisfy the definition of the Class. - 78.
+Typicality: Plaintiffs' claims are typical of the Class.
 The COBRA notice that Defendant sent to Plaintiffs was a form notice that was uniformly provided to all Class members.
-As such, the COBRA notice that Plaintiffs received were typical of the COBRA notices that other Class Members received and suffered from the same deficiencies. - 78.
-Adequacy: Plaintiffs will fairly and adequately protect the interests of the Class members, he has no interests antagonistic to the class, and has retained counsel experienced in complex class action litigation. - 79.
-Commonality: Common questions of law and fact exist as to all members of the Class and predominate over any questions solely affecting individual members of the Class, including but not limited to: - a.
-Whether the Plan is a group health plan within the meaning of 29 U.S.C. § 1167(1). - b.
+As such, the COBRA notice that Plaintiffs received were typical of the COBRA notices that other Class Members received and suffered from the same deficiencies. - 79.
+Adequacy: Plaintiffs will fairly and adequately protect the interests of the Class members, they have no interests antagonistic to the class, and has retained counsel experienced in complex class action litigation.

+- 80. Commonality: Common questions of law and fact exist as to all members of the Class and predominate over any questions solely affecting individual members of the Class, including but not limited to: - a.
+Whether the Plan is a group health plan within the meaning of 29 U.S.C. § 1167(1); - b.
 Whether Defendant's COBRA notice complied with the requirements of 29 U.S.C. § 1166(a) and 29 C.F.R. § 2590.606-4; - c.
 Whether statutory penalties should be imposed against Defendant under 29 U.S.C. § 1132(c)(1) for failing to comply with COBRA notice requirements, and if so, in what amount; - d.
 The appropriateness and proper form of any injunctive relief or other equitable relief pursuant to 29 U.S.C. § 1132(a)(3); and - e.
-Whether (and the extent to which) other relief should be granted based on Defendant's failure to comply with COBRA notice requirements. - 80.
+Whether (and the extent to which) other relief should be granted based on Defendant's failure to comply with COBRA notice requirements. - 81.
 Class Members do not have an interest in pursuing separate individual actions against Defendant, as the amount of each Class Member's individual claims is relatively small compared to the expense and burden of individual prosecution.
 Class certification also will obviate the need for unduly duplicative litigation that might result in inconsistent judgments concerning Defendant's practices and the adequacy of its COBRA notice.
 Moreover, management of this action as a class action will not present any likely difficulties.
-In the interests of justice and judicial efficiency, it would be desirable to concentrate the litigation of all Class Members' claims in a single action.

-81. Plaintiffs intend to send notice to all Class Members to the extent required the Federal Rules of Civil Procedure.
-The names and addresses of the Class Members are available from Defendant's records, as well as from Defendant's third-party administrator, Alight Solutions.
+In the interests of justice and judicial efficiency, it would be desirable to concentrate the litigation of all Class Members' claims in a single action. - 82.
+Plaintiffs intend to send notice to all Class Members to the extent required the Federal Rules of Civil Procedure.
+The names and addresses of the Class Members are available from Defendant's records, as well as from Defendant's third-party administrator, Alight